theolivenbaum/resin/README.md

 ####Google scale

 Service-orient the different parts of Resin and make query parsing, calculating of execution plans, scanning, scoring and resolving of documents each a service of its own.
 Distribute those services across a machine park, grouped by function.
-Have redundance and scalability within each group.
-Here is where .Net and Resin will show its real strengths.
-Service-orientation with [Nancy](https://github.com/NancyFx/Nancy), messaging with [protobuf-net](https://github.com/mgravell/protobuf-net), GC provided by Microsoft. ;)
+Have redundance and scalability within each group: service-orientation with [Nancy](https://github.com/NancyFx/Nancy), messaging with [protobuf-net](https://github.com/mgravell/protobuf-net), System.String and GC provided by Microsoft. ;)

 <a name="fileformat" id"=fileformat></a>
 ##Resin file format